TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-connectors-other.md

 ## **Recommended Steps**

 ### **Issues with Data explorer access for Cosmos DB**
 Please check your firewall rules.
-If you have recently updated your firewall, the rule may be take upto 24 hours to be applied.
+If you have recently updated your firewall, the rule may be take up to 24 hours to be applied.

-### **Problem activating Auto Pilot feature in Cosmos DB**
+### **Problem activating Autopilot feature in Cosmos DB**
 Autopilot has been registered for all users.
 Autopilot can only be enabled while creating new databases and containers from the Azure Portal.
 * Support for CLI and SDK is not yet available
 * Support to enable autopilot mode on existing containers and databases is not yet available